tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 ## DHE Cipher Suites deprecated by This Document {#dhecs}

+This document requests IANA to set the “recommended” column to “D” for the following entries:

 | Ciphersuite  | Reference |
 |:-|:-|
 | TLS_DHE_DSS_EXPORT_WITH_DES40_CBC_SHA | {{!RFC4346}} |